oldgregg89/Mr-Rogers/readme.md

 * input: '2'
 * input: 'Boop!'

-**Behavior**: Program will return true if 2 is within the array.
+**Behavior**: Program will return true if 3 is within the array.
-* input: '1'
+* input: '3'
 * input: 'Won't you be my neighbor?!'

 **Behavior**: Program will return true if the first portion of the digit equals 1,2,or 3 within the array.
-* input: '1'
+* input: '13'
-* input: 'Beep!, Boop!, or Won't you be my neighbor?'
+* input: 'Won't you be my neighbor?'

 ## Support and contact details